 your holding companies, your subsidiaries and your holding companies’ subsidiaries (in each case whether in the UK or overseas and in each case from time to time) and the terms “holding company” and “subsidiary” shall have the meanings given to them in section 1159 of the Companies Act 2006).

-the audience charges detailed in the Proposal.
+the charges for the Build Services as set out in the Proposal.

 means a day other than a Saturday, Sunday or bank or public holiday in England when banks in London are open for business.